 Remember to post that first blog as a ‘preview’.
 I will be sure to syndicate your thesis blog on this site as soon as I receive your blog’s URL.

 Writing a thesis is not easy.
 There are many twists and turns in the road, roadblocks do come up, and there are unforeseen landscapes that cannot be imagined until you cover ground and truly travel.
 That said, the more time you have on the road, the more of a chance you will have to discover.
 I have no doubt that each of you will eventually “arrive” at the place of your own design.
 A place of insight and learning.
 A place where perhaps the outcomes were not the ones you originally anticipated.

 I look forward to working with each of you as you set a course and cover some significant ground on your own terms as you develop your culminating project for your Masters of Arts degree.
-I am here to provide feedback, resources, and insight.
-Sometimes you get further along the road due to insightful feedback during a conversation, and sometimes you surge forth due to a long session of engaged reading & research.
-And sometimes inspiration hits at the most unlikely times ;).
+I am here to provide suggestions, feedback, resources, and insight; to prompt you to refine your thinking and take your work to another level.
+Sometimes you surge forth in the process and cover good distance “on the road” due to insightful feedback during a conversation.
+And sometimes you surge forth due to a long session of engaged independent reading & research.
+Oftentimes, inspiration hits at the most unlikely times ;).
 I hope you will experience all of this.